This Guidebook is for informational purposes only, and does not constitute legal advice (or create an attorney-client relationship with WNYCOSH).

 You have a right to an attorney or licensed representative to help you in this process.
 You should not pay the attorney or licensed representative directly.
 If you receive a Workers’ Comp award, the attorney’s fees will come out of your award.

-Call (800) 342-3661 or go to the New York Bar Association referral service, to find a Workers’ Comp attorney near you.
+Call (800) 342-3661 or go to the Erie County Bar Association referral service, to find a Workers’ Comp attorney near you.

 Your employer’s insurer will begin paying for your medical costs and lost wages after confirming your average weekly wage.